vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Managing Simulations

-To access the Simulations section, click on **Simulations** in the navbar.
+To access the Simulations section, click on **Simulations** in the navigation bar.

 The Simulations view contains all the simulations you have configured and the result of their last run.